 The weather for Croatia in September could not have been more perfect.
 Hot and sunny during the day and cool enough at night to snuggle under the duvet while letting fresh air stream through the open balcony doors.
 After a perfect sleep in the softest bed, I dreamily woke to the sound of the waves gently crashing outside and the white sheer curtains swaying in the breeze.
 We decided we weren’t quite ready to face the real world and ordered a large breakfast from the extensive room service menu.

 Room service arrived and set our meal up for us on the private balcony.
 The food was incredible, and the stunning view made it taste even better.
 Having a private balcony meant there was no need to put clothes on.
-I slopped lazily straight of bed onto the balcony and enjoyed my incredible eggs Benedict au natural.
+I slopped lazily straight from bed onto the balcony and enjoyed my incredible eggs Benedict au natural.

 The next few days drifted by in some sort of luxurious daze.
-We ate at the stunning seaside Al Fresco Bar Giardino where the fresh Mediterranean food satisfied our need for both healthy and comfort food, and drank cocktails at the roof top Prosciutto bar in the evenings.
+We ate at the stunning seaside Al Fresco Bar Giardino where the fresh Mediterranean food satisfied our need for both healthy and comfort food and drank cocktails at the rooftop Prosciutto bar in the evenings.

 By far my favourite part of the villa was the stunning white terraces carved into the bottom of the cliff where you could lounge in the sun while the waves gently crashed at your feet, and the staff would bring an endless supply of cocktails.
 This area also had ladders leading into the crystal clear water below if you fancied a dip in the Adriatic.